 ...

 In 2019, her 60th year, she started an MA in Fine Art at Bath Spa University (BSU).
 She graduated with Distinction in 2021.
 During her MA she was awarded BSU’s Harbutt Fund, for Social Knitwork 2021.
 For details of her MA research please visit her MA Fine Art research website.

-Since then she has been selected for Bloomberg New Contemporaries 2022, for The Holburne Open with seam collective and she’s been awarded a year’s residency at BSU’s Graduate scheme, EMERGE
+Since then she has been selected for Bloomberg New Contemporaries 2022, for The Holburne Open with seam collective and she was awarded a year’s residency at BSU’s Graduate scheme, EMERGE for 2022-23 .
+She is now part way through her Dreamtime Fellowship 2023-24, a year's residency in a shared studio at Spike Island, Bristol sponsored by Luke Jerram.
+She has just been accepted onto the New Platform Art Professional Development Programme for 2024-25.

+...